dmitrijl/dgi14_project/README.md

 The Old map contains files and data that were used previously, but not in the current state.

-The Images map contains image from the entire work process.
+The Images map contains images from the entire work process.

 Visit our blog at: